mehmetpekcan/FrontendMentor-Challanges/README.md

 The whole challanges are in https://www.frontendmentor.io/challenges

-And also you can see whole projects in
+And also you can see whole projects demo in

 https://frontendmentor-challanges.mehmetpekcan.now.sh/